Data Science, MS

 General Requirements for Program Admission

 To be considered for MSDS admission, applicants must submit an application for admission to Graduate Studies at Clayton State University.
-Admission to the MSDS program requires an earned baccalaureate degree in computer science, information technology or closely related field from an accredited college or university.
+Admission to the MSDS program requires an earned baccalaureate degree from an accredited college or university.

 In addition to the general requirements as outlined in this catalog, applicants must have: